Haapsalu-Kutsehariduskeskus/av/Project/part4.md

 4. **Verify Spanning Tree Configuration**:
    - On each switch, verify the spanning tree configuration:
      ```
-     show spanning-tree
-     show spanning-tree interface fa0/23
-     show spanning-tree interface fa0/24
+     show spanning-tree interface
      ```

    - Specifically check for:
      ```
-     show spanning-tree vlan X1
+     show spanning-tree vlan 201
-     show spanning-tree vlan X2
+     show spanning-tree vlan 202
-     show spanning-tree vlan X3
+     show spanning-tree vlan 203
-     show spanning-tree vlan X9
+     show spanning-tree vlan 209
      ```

 ## Expected Results

-- SW_L3_1 should be the root bridge for VLANs X1 and X2
+- SW_L3_1 should be the root bridge for VLANs 201 and 202
-- SW_L3_2 should be the root bridge for VLANs X3 and X9
+- SW_L3_2 should be the root bridge for VLANs 203 and 209
 - The trunk link between SW_L3_1 and SW_L3_2 should:
-  - Be in forwarding state for VLAN X1 on SW_L3_1 and blocking state on SW_L3_2
+  - Be in forwarding state for VLAN 201 on SW_L3_1 and blocking state on SW_L3_2
-  - Be in blocking state for VLAN X3 on SW_L3_1 and forwarding state on SW_L3_2
+  - Be in blocking state for VLAN 203 on SW_L3_1 and forwarding state on SW_L3_2
 - All other links should be in forwarding state
 - No loops should exist in the network topology